ErikSharp/GitCheatSheet/README.md

 Any data that comes from a remote goes to a remote tracking branch.
 Think of this like another branch called origin/master.
 In the case of a second remote (dev-team), we would have another remote tracking branch called dev-team/master.

+You can merge these updates onto your branch with (`git merge origin/master`).

+If the remote contains more than just a master branch and you don't yet have it, you can easily create a local branch that will track the remote branch with:

+(`git checkout serverfix`)

+    Branch serverfix set up to track remote branch serverfix from origin.
+    Switched to a new branch 'serverfix'

 ## Pushing to the Remote

 When you want to share your changes with the remote: